Abandonment of employment: Is jail an acceptable excuse?

 It’s important to know that your employer has an obligation to take the aforementioned steps before they can dismiss you for abandonment of employment.
 On the other hand employees cannot simply stay away.
 Be it for good reason, not keep in touch with your employer, then turn up back at work when its convenient for them.
 Both the employee and employer have obligations in the employment relationship.

-We are A Whole New Approach, the nations leading workplace advisors.
-Any matters involving the Fair work Commission, workers rights, employment rights, being sacked, wanting to sue your employer give us a call.
+We are A Whole New Approach, we are not lawyers but the the nations leading workplace advisors and commentators.
+Any matters involving the Fair work Commission, casual workers rights, employment rights, being sacked, wanting to sue your employer give us a call.

 Give us a call today on 1800 333 666 for a free initial consultation to see if you’re eligible for an unfair dismissal application.